-- 5.31 Nos.
-1-15 are terraces with substantial gaps between nos.
-1 and 3 and Nos.
-5 and 7.
-Buildings are the same style as the opposing side of the street except that they are double fronted with centralised entrances. - 5.32 Historic maps indicate that the semi-basement wings that join Nos.
-1 and 3 are original.
+5.31 Nos.
+1 to 15 (odd) are terraces with substantial gaps between Nos.
+1 to 3 (odd) and Nos.
+5 to 7 (odd).
+Buildings are the same style as the opposing side of the street except that they are double fronted with centralised entrances.

+5.32 Historic maps indicate that the semi-basement wings that join Nos.
+1 to 3 (odd) are original.
 These have a continuous bottle balustrade running between the two premises.
-The basement wings between nos.
-5 and 7 appear to be later additions. - 5.33 The gaps in the terrace allow substantial views of the rear of houses in Westwick Gardens. - 5.34 Unfortunately, no. 7 has an intrusive full width roof extension but the rest of the terrace is unimpaired.
+The basement wings between Nos.
+5 to 7 (odd) appear to be later additions.

+5.33 The gaps in the terrace allow substantial views of the rear of houses in Westwick Gardens.

+5.34 Unfortunately, No. 7 has an intrusive full width roof extension but the rest of the terrace is unimpaired.
 The entrances to Nos.
-9-15 no longer function as such and have been replaced with sash windows.
+9 to 15 (odd) no longer function as such and have been replaced with sash windows.